Bidens among thousands paying respects to Queen Elizabeth II

 “The thing that I will take away from this period is just the beauty of the public’s response, the kindness that you see from members of the public, the patience, the camaraderie.
 That has been, for me, the most moving tribute of all, has been the public response of the British people,” she said.

-People across the U.K. will also pause Sunday evening for a nationwide minute of silence to remember the queen, who died Sept.
+Monday has been declared a public holiday in honor of Elizabeth, who died Sept.
 8 at 96 after 70 years on the throne.
-Monday has been declared a public holiday, and the funeral will be broadcast to a huge television audience worldwide and screened to crowds in parks and public spaces across the country.
+Her funeral will be broadcast live to over 200 countries and territories worldwide and screened to crowds in parks and public spaces across the country.

 Police officers from around the country will be on duty as part of the biggest one-day policing operation in London’s history.